kolkhis/tech-notes/ato/ato.md

 out yourself, or perhaps you'll find a solution that you can use professionally.
 It's essentially an open marketplace of ideas and knowledge.

+For instance, this event features Tailscale, which offers homelabbers (among others) a solution to remotely connect to their homelab server in a **secure** way, without manually exposing

 ## Community
 The community is incredibly welcomeing.
 This was my first ever tech conference, and the welcome I received from the other attendees was nothing short of awesome.

-Everyone, attendees, volunteers, and speakers are all passionate about technology, which could be a refreshing change of atmosphere if you come from a corporate entity with perhaps a somewhat stifling work environment.
+Everyone, and I mean everyone (attendees, volunteers, and speakers) are all passionate about technology, which could be a refreshing change of atmosphere if you come from a corporate entity with perhaps a somewhat stifling work environment.